windhamdavid/til/notes/work/stocks.md

 Keeping my stock notes here and dividing my lists into five categories:
 [Now](#now) | [Noted](#noted) | [Core](#core) | [Long](#long) | [Short](#short) | [Wild](#wild) | Log @ [Trade Notes](/notes/work/trades)

+My first foray into investing happened in seventh grade when a parent who was a financial analyist gave a demo for our class and we all set up mock portfolios.
+I sat for interview with Apple 🍎 once in a suite with about six others where everyone kept checking their phones at the same time so I asked what they were checking.
+One of them just smiled and said "Apple Stock".
+It was my first investment and ever since then, I always try to match my hardware investments.

 ### Approach

 DFV ( Deep F*&k*ng Value ) - I don't know enough yet about financial analysis so I try to trust the analysts.
 I generally try to gauge the future and invest in companies that have strong value alongside of ethics and leadership.
 Because I don't want to keep an eye on it, I don't like short positions.
 I want stay diversified to provide a little absorption to the bumps.
 I don't want to read the news everyday.
 I don't believe in infinite growth and I have realistic expectations.
 I'm generally trying to beat inflation and I don't need my money to outlive me.

 ### Now